posit-dev/rsconnect-python/README.md

 ```

 To build a specific content item, first `add` it to the list of content that is
 "tracked" for building using its GUID.
+Content that is "tracked" in the local state
+may become out-of-sync with what exists remotely on the Connect server (the result of
+`rsconnect content search`).
+When this happens, it is safe to remove the locally tracked
+entries with `rsconnect content build rm`.

 > **Note**
 > Metadata for "tracked" content items is stored in a local directory called